Tired-Fox/Mophidian/README.md

   - **content**: The rendered html from a markdown file

 - ***Computed during site generation***
-  - **hooks**: *(Big work in progress and a stretch goal)* Idea is a work in progress.
+  - **hooks**: *(Maybe not possible with jinja2)* Idea is a work in progress.
 Some sort of way of including methods or functions then allowing the user to specify that they want to retrieve that data. (`{{ hook.get_weather() }}`)
   - **components**: This is the list of all components specified in the components folder. (`{% include components.dropdown %}`)
-  - **templates**: Gives access to all user and internally defined templates. (`{% include templates.nav %}`) or (`{% extend templates.base_template %}`)
+  - **layouts**: Gives access to all user, and internally defined layouts. (`{% include layouts.nav %}`) or (`{% extend layouts.base_template %}`)

-- Users may also include other templates as needed using a string ex. `{% include "../path/some_template" %}`.
+- Users may also include other templates as needed using a string.
+Ex. `{% include "../path/some_template" %}`.

-When using markdown files in the pages directory a user must specify a template in the frontmatter or a default template in the config.
+When using markdown files in the pages directory a user must specify a layout in the frontmatter or a default layout in the config.
+If neither is chosen a basic built-in layout will be used.

-HTML files in the pages directory are automatically processed as a full page template.
-As in somewhere it must include the html elements `<!DOCTYPE html>`, `<html></html>`, and `<body></body>`.
+HTML files in the pages directory are automatically processed as full page layouts.
+As in, somewhere in the file, it must include the html tags/elements; `<!DOCTYPE html>`, `<html></html>`, and `<body></body>`.
 The framework will provide the same information as mentioned above.

 Framework provides built in `[slug]` and `[...slug]` features which are "catch all" files. `[slug]` is a catch all for files in a directory while `[...slug]` is a catch all for recursive directories.

 - `pages/articles/[slug].html` would map to any file in the `content/articles/` directory (`content/articles/*.md`)
 - `pages/articles/[...slug].html` would map to any file and directory of `content/articles` (`content/articles/**/*.md`)
-___

-### Systems

-The user will get a suite of tools at their disposal.
-To start with you will get the ability to write in either markdown, html, or Jinja2 html files.
-On top of this you can store static assets that are to be pulled into the final site, but not compiled in a folder calls `static/`.
-This is where images, CSS, Javascript, and other static files should go.

-When running the live reload server you will get access to incremental file building, and yes, that does include dynamic routes.
-Whenever you add a new dynamic route, or add another content file, the server will automatically try building related files with related templates.

-There are no hidden magical systems at play here.
-The framework starts by fetching all the templated files.
-These are components and layouts.
-Then it will transfer the static assets 1 for 1 to the `site/` folder.
-After this, it detects, parses, and compiles valid markdown and html files which are then placed in the corresponding directory.
-See the previous section for how the framework handles this.
-Finally, if the framework comes across any dynamic routes `[slug]` or `[...slug]` it will automatically look for corresponding markdown files in the `content/` directory and compile them with the template specified in the `[slug]` or `[...slug]` file.

-Below I will list and describe different tools and processes that can be used.
+-
 ---

 ### Workflow

 Begin by creating a new project.
 Right now you need to manually create all the files.
-The file structure will look like the text below.
+A valid file structure will look like the text below.
+You can add any other folders and files outside of this structure; they will most likely be ignored.

 ```plaintext
 project